 Changing bags + clothes

 We also recommend packing your most comfortable clothing such as big t-shirt or loose nightdress to wear before, during and after your hospital visit.
-You want to be comfortable for your journey home so pick loose soft clothes and remember it will take a while for your tummy to go down, so it's a good idea to bring your maternity clothing for your journey home.
+You want to be comfortable for your journey home so pick soft clothes with a lot of stretch and remember it will take a while for your tummy to go down, so it's a good idea to bring your maternity clothing for your journey home.

 C-Section + Postnatal accessories

 For those going in for a planned C-Section or possibly in the event of an unplanned surgery, it's a good idea be prepared and pack C-section friendly items.
-C-section bands , underwear or leggings help give you support and help aid recover.
-The Belly Bandit C Section Recovery Briefs are a great option for C Section and natural deliveries too.
-If you have a C Section, the high waist can help protect the incision area and eliminate bacteria.
-If you have a natural delivery, these are moisture wicking and breathable to help keep you cool, fresh and dry.
+C-section bands or underwear help give you support and help aid recover.

 Toiletries + mealtime accessories

-Even in hospital you deserve a little TLC so, pack essentials like lotion, rescue balm and moisturisers to help you relax.
+You deserve a little TLC so, pack essentials like lotion, rescue balm and moisturisers to help you relax.
 You could opt for a balm that is suitable for baby and parent such as the Green People mum and baby rescue balm which is ideal for perineal massage, recommended before birth, as-well as using on babies and Mum for sore, dry skin.
-A lot of mums comment on having sore dry lips from using the gas and air.
-The Toddle Wonder Balm is packed with natural moisture to work wonders on dry and sensitive lips.

 Labour can be thirsty work so it’s important to stay hydrated.
-We highly recommend taking a bottle with a straw like GoSili Straw Cup so that if needs be, your partner can help you drink and you can be hands-free.
+We highly recommend taking a bottle with a straw like One Green Bottle range so that if needs be, your partner can help you drink and you can be hands-free.

-In preparation for babies mealtime, you maybe already know if you are planning to breastfeed or bottle feed.
-Some parents struggle to get the hang of breastfeeding straight away, which is completely normal!
-Bring along a breastump so you can still store your breast milk, and feed through a bottle - unsurprisingly in this case, you'll need to pack a bottle too.
+In preparation for feeding, you maybe already know if you are planning to breastfeed or bottle feed.
+Some parents struggle to get the hang of breastfeeding straight away (which is completely normal!).

 Sleepwear + blankets